Abhinandan-Khurana/ARP_Spoofer/README.md

 <hr>

-### NOTE: On your LINUX system before executing the ARP Spoofer, you need to enable PORT forwarding.
+### NOTE: On your LINUX system before executing the ARP Spoofer, you need to enable PORT FORWARDING.
 (Also you need to install scapy module on your system)
 ### USE THIS COMMAND TO DO THAT -->